WorkWell South Cumbria We're Here to Support You

 • Your WorkWell Service believes you have a health-related barrier to work that can be met by the service.

+WorkWell will offer holistic support for their health-related barriers to employment.
 Our team of WorkWell Coaches will offer individualised support for approximately 12 weeks which will include:

 • a person-centred, holistic initial assessment to identify barriers to employment